Gellybean/Mathfinder-Bot/README.md

 **NOTE** — There are specific limitation when parsing different sheets.
 For instance, not all bonus types may be known for a given stat, and cannot be applied accurately, but the totals should remain correct.
 This can affect the proper calculation of stacking bonuses.
 I do my best!

+## FAQ

+**Does it support things beyond basic actions? (like attack type feats?
+Vital strike?)** (from /r/Elgatee) For Vital Strike, you would need to multiply the weapon's damage dice (for example, 3d6) like this: `(3d6*2)`.
+This works just **fine**, but you could get a little fancier and create a variable that holds the multiplier, for example, `VS`.
+You could then do `(3d6*VS)`.
+If you were to ever get Improved VS, you could change the single value `VS` from 2 to 3.
+Of course, if you only have a single attack relying upon Vital Strike, this is overkill.

+For something like Power Attack, creating a variable is more useful, since it relies upon a value that scales with your level.

+Power Attack - hit: `1 + BAB/4`
+Power Attack - damage : `2 + (BAB/4 * 2)`